 Visiting Deception Pass in the morning is ideal because you’ll beat the crowds.
 By lunchtime, the parking lots will fill and you’ll be surrounded by far more people.

-PRO TIP: If you want to actually get out on the water at Deception Pass, Viator has a couple of really good tours.
-There’s a Jet Boat Tour that offers an hour in a speedboat zipping underneath Deception Pass.
-And there’s a 90-minute Guided Kayaking Tour in the park.
-These tours may cause you to have to sacrifice something else on this itinerary.
+PRO TIP: If you want to actually get out on the water at Deception Pass, Viator has a really good kayak tour.
+Check out their 90-minute Guided Kayaking Tour in the park.
+Adding a kayak trip may cause you to have to sacrifice something else on this itinerary.
 But it could be worth it!

 Like all Washington state parks, Deception Pass requires a Discover Pass to visit.
 If you don’t have the annual pass, buy a day pass for $10 at the entrance.
 This pass will also be valid when you visit other state parks later in the day, so you only have to pay once.

 11 am Swing through the town of Oak Harbor

 With a population of around 23,000, Oak Harbor is the biggest city in Whidbey Island.
 It’s the only place on the island where you’ll find most of the national chain stores, such as Walmart and Home Depot, so you can pick up supplies if needed.